MoboticLabs/capsicum_harvester/README.md

   DESTINATION lib/${PROJECT_NAME}
 )
 ```
-**Always make sure to make the scrit executable and then only build**
+**Always make sure to make the script executable and then only build**

-For docker the execution code need the container name first like this:
+For Docker, the execution code needs to be like this:

 ```bash
 chmod +x /root/ros2_ws/src/capsicum_harvester/robot_control/scripts/detection_node.py